StarbirdTech/AI-Blueprints/README.md

 ### 📊 Automated Evaluation with Structured Outputs

-**Automated Evaluation with Structured Outputs** turns a local **Meta‑Llama‑3** model into an MLflow‑served scorer that rates any batch of texts (e.g., project abstracts) against arbitrary rubric criteria.
+**Automated Evaluation with Structured Outputs** turns a local **Meta-Llama-3** model into an MLflow-served scorer that rates any batch of texts (e.g., project abstracts) against arbitrary rubric criteria.

 - Generates scores locally via `llama.cpp` (no data leaves your machine)
 - Registers the evaluator as a **pyfunc** model in MLflow
 - Exposes a REST `/invocations` endpoint
-- Ships two front‑ends — a **Streamlit** dashboard and a pure **HTML/JS** UI — for instant human‑friendly interaction and CSV download.
+- Ships two front-ends — a **Streamlit** dashboard and a pure **HTML/JS** UI — for instant human-friendly interaction and CSV download.

 ### Code Generation with Langchain